Stop Procrastination and Eliminate Anxiety – Here’s How

 There are several reasons people procrastinate, and I will detail some common reasons before moving on to solutions.

-2. Top 3 Solutions These three solutions are tried and true for anyone plagued by procrastination.
+These solutions are tried and true for anyone plagued by procrastination.

 3. Possible Obstacles